spydx/equinor-ctf-2024/writeups/web/EPT Security Hub/Equisør/README.md

 by fluffyhake

 ## Solution
-By looking through the responses from the webserver when requesting a password reset, we see answers for security questions present in the response.
+By looking through the responses from the webserver when requesting a password reset, we see answers for security questions.
 By putting answers into the Forgot Password form we can reset `klarz` password and get the flag.

 ### Example